rsheikh/recordshopapi/README.md

   > - Accepts a `searchBy` string parameter.
 Acceptable options are `genre`, `yearReleased`, `artist`
   > - Based on the `searchBy` parameter, provide a search filter in the corresponding field, e.g to search by an artist: <br/>
   > <img src =src/main/resources/searchByArtist.png width="260" />  <br/>
-  > - Returns: All full and partial matches to query filter, or an empty list when no matches found
+  > - Returns: All full and partial matches to query filter, or an empty list when no matches are found
   > <br/><img src =src/main/resources/artistResult.png width="200" />